--three to twelve semester hours -changed
+three to twelve semester hours (changed)

-MHR 241 Foodservice Operations
+MHR 241 - Foodservice Operations

-This course places special emphasis on the institutional aspects of food & beverage management in restaurants, cafeterias, hotels, motels and clubs.
-The knowledge necessary to succeed in an entrylevel management position in the hospitality industry is presented.
+This course places special emphasis on the institutional aspects of food and beverage management in restaurants, cafeterias, hotels, motels and clubs.
+The knowledge necessary to succeed in an entry-level management position in the hospitality industry is presented.
 Subjects covered include: foodservice sanitation and procedures, tools and equipment, cooking principles, and quality standards.
-The student will understand production methods for various food types. -three semester hours
+The student will understand production methods for various food types.

-MHR 341 Food Preparation Principles
+MHR 341 - Food Preparation Principles Prerequisite MHR 241

-Prerequisite: MHR 241